Train Accidents: What You Need To Know

 Due to the many factors that can contribute to a train accident, filing a lawsuit after a train crash can be complicated.
 The responsible party may not be immediately obvious.
 It could be the train crew, the manufacturer of the equipment, the maintenance contractor, the railroad company, the municipality that designed the tracks or a combination of all these among others.
 If you were injured in a train accident, it is important to hire an experienced lawyer right away so that a timely investigation can be started.

 In many states, there is a timeline for filing a notice of claim against the negligent party.
-In New York, a claim must be served and filed within 90 days after accrual in personal injury cases.
+In New York, paperwork advising that you may bring a claim must be served and filed within 90 days after accrual in personal injury cases.
+This is called a “Notice of Claim.”
+Failing to file the Notice of Claim in a timely fashion may prevent an injured party from bringing a claim.
+While there are motions for this unforgiving time period to be extended, these decisions are extremely rare.
+In all likelihood, an untimely claim may result in you losing your right to bring one.
 Depending on where you are, you may have limited time to file a lawsuit – that is why it is important to speak with a highly knowledgeable personal injury lawyer as soon as possible.

 Whatever the cause of their injuries, workers and passengers should learn about their rights and their legal options after an accident or a wrongful death.
 The railroad accident attorneys at Block O’Toole & Murphy are experienced in counseling and representing clients in matters involving injuries from the following: